Grizzly 399 Explained

 Wilmot directs 16 volunteers in the brigade throughout the summer until snowfall.
 If not for the brigaders, "wildlife watching would be a mess".
 The brigaders carry bear spray, but their primary role is to persuade tourists to respect the 100-yard viewing guideline established after incidents with Grizzly 610, 399's daughter.

-Feeding the bears is illegal so the brigaders handle this issue too.
-It can cause bears to become habituated to people and aggressive.
-The brigaders remind tourists of their role in this part.
-Their success can be measured in the rarity of major incidents and bear removals.
+Feeding the bears is illegal, so the brigadiers prevent this.
+If bears receive food from people, they can become habituated to people and more aggressive toward them.
+The brigadiers remind tourists of their role in respecting bears' space.
+The brigadiers' success can be measured in the rarity of major incidents and bear removals from the park.
 When bears become too habituated to human presence and aggressive in their pursuit of human food, or when a bear attacks a human, the "problem bear" is typically euthanized.
 Grizzly mothers are known for being aggressively protective of their progeny.
 In 2011, in Yellowstone National Park, a mother bear fatally mauled a hiker who got too close.
-Grizzly 610, 399's daughter, twice "charged" tourists who approached too closely.
+Grizzly 610, 399's daughter, twice "charged" tourists who got too close.
 No injuries were reported.

 Endangered species protection and hunting

-In 2017, the United States Fish and Wildlife Services officials removed grizzly bears from the endangered species list and turned management of grizzlies outside Yellowstone and Grand Teton National Parks over to Wyoming, Montana, and Idaho.[21]
-Grizzlies live in ranges covering hundreds of miles, which can take them outside the parks, where they would be open to hunting.[22]
-Grizzly 399 dens outside of the parks.[23]
+See also: Hunting license.
+In 2017, the United States Fish and Wildlife Service officials removed grizzly bears from the endangered species list and turned management of grizzlies outside Yellowstone and Grand Teton National Parks over to Wyoming, Montana, and Idaho.[24]
+Grizzlies live in ranges covering hundreds of miles, which can place them outside of parks, where they become the targets of hunters.[25]
+Grizzly 399 lived outside of the parks.[26]

-Hunters in the area would target 399 because she is the biggest and most famous trophy.
-Daryl Hunter, a wildlife photographer who follows Grizzly 399, related a conversation with an outfitter who said, "I met a guy who wants Grizzly 399's rug on his wall, stating that because she is famous, she makes a better trophy".
-Grizzly 399 spends part of the year in Grand Teton National Park, but also hibernates in the national forest where hunting is allowed.[24]
+Hunters in the area targeted 399 because she was the biggest and most famous trophy.
+Daryl Hunter, a wildlife photographer who followed Grizzly 399, related a conversation with an outfitter who said, "I met a guy who wants Grizzly 399's rug on his wall, stating that because she is famous, she makes a better trophy".
+Grizzly 399 spent part of the year in Grand Teton National Park, but also hibernated in the national forest where hunting is allowed.[27]

 For the 2018 hunting season, Montana decided against a hunt.
 Idaho, with the fewest grizzlies, decided to allow hunting of only one bear.
 On May 23, 2018, the Wyoming wildlife commission voted unanimously to approve a grizzly bear hunt.
 The Wyoming Game and Fish Department let a vote decide the number of grizzlies to be killed.
 The tally came to 22 grizzlies in a unanimous vote of 7–0.
 The hunting season was planned for September 15 to November 15.
-This was to be the first authorized hunt in Wyoming in 44 years since they were first listed as endangered in 1975, at which time no hunting was allowed inside the national parks or the connecting road between them, and the grizzly population had fallen to around 136 individuals.[25]
+This was to be the first authorized hunt in Wyoming in 44 years - since 1975 - a time when they were first listed as endangered, when no hunting was allowed inside the national parks or on the connecting road between them, and when the grizzly population had fallen to around 136 individuals.[28]

-In July 2018, Mangelsen learned he was positioned high enough on a hunting lottery to actually receive a hunting tag, slot number 8 in the queue.
+In July 2018, Mangelsen learned he was positioned high enough on a hunting lottery to actually receive a hunting tag, as he held slot number 8 in the queue.
 In September, just weeks before hunting season was to begin, a federal judge in Montana restored protection to all of the bears in the Greater Yellowstone Ecosystem.
-The judge ruled that the United States Fish and Wildlife Service officials were "arbitrary and capricious" when they removed protection from the bears under the Endangered Species Act.[26]
-In July 2020, the Ninth Circuit Court of Appeals upheld the Montana judge's ruling.[27]
+The judge ruled that the United States Fish and Wildlife Service officials were "arbitrary and capricious" when they removed protection from the bears under the Endangered Species Act of 1973.[29]
+In July 2020, the Ninth Circuit Court of Appeals upheld the Montana judge's ruling.[30]

-In March 2021, the U.S. Fish and Wildlife Service recommended no change to the current listed status of the grizzly bear in the lower-48 states.
-They will continue to remain threatened under the ESA after the completion of a five-year status review.[28]
+In March 2021, the U.S. Fish and Wildlife Service recommended no change to the protection status of the grizzly bear in the lower-48 states.
+According to the ESA after a five-year status review, they remained threatened .[31]

 In popular culture